argilla-io/argilla/argilla/docs/reference/argilla/records/records.md

 )
 ```

-1. The image can be referenced as either a remote url or a data uri.
+1. The image can be referenced as either a remote url, a local file path, or a PIL object.

+!!! note
+    The image will be stored in the Argilla database and can impact the dataset's storage usage.
+Images should be less than 5mb in size and datasets should contain less than 10,000 images.

 ### Accessing Record Attributes